 Members and guests must check in with the staff prior to occupying a court.
 Failure to do so may result in forfeiture of the court.
 Remember that staff members have the entire day’s schedule in front of them, and they have to anticipate which courts are going to be assigned next, and for how long.

 Once players have used their reservation period, they may be bumped at the discretion of the office staff.
 Before new players enter the court, it is the custom to allow players being bumped to finish the point they are playing.
 If players are bumped, they must report to the office to learn if they can extend their time on another court.
-If you move to another empty court without consulting the staff, be advised that you may be bumped again, possibly within minutes of occupying an empty court.
+If you move to another empty court without consulting the staff, be advised that you may be bumped again, immediately.
 Please remain courteous if this occurs.
-If you are bumped from a court at the end of your allotted time, even though there is an empty court, you should assume that the staff has a good reason for reassigning the court you are on.
+If you are bumped from a court at the end of your allotted time, even though there is an empty court, you should assume that the staff has a good reason for reassigning you the court you are on.
 A member does not have the right to bump someone from a court at his or her own discretion.

 Please keep game commentary and other expressions of feeling regarding your tennis suitable for the ears of those playing around you.
-Please keep the level of your commentary down so as not to disturb players on neighboring courts.
+Please keep the level of your commentary down so as not to disturb players on neighboring courts as well as our neighbors across Chabot Rd.

 The only beverage allowed on the courts is water.
 Glass bottles and other glass containers are not allowed on the courts.
 No chewing gum is allowed on the courts.